-- Responsible for the education of pupils about the topic of bullying through the curriculum, PSHE & RSE and Tutor Time - Responsible for the close monitoring of pupils' use of ICT in school. - Responsible for reporting any alleged bullying incident to the Tutor of the alleged victim - Responsible for recording of any alleged bullying incident using the method outlined in the school policy.
+- Responsible for the education of pupils about the topic of bullying through the curriculum, PSHE & RSE and Tutor Time - Responsible for the close monitoring of pupils' use of their mobile devices in school. - Responsible for reporting any alleged bullying incident to the Form Tutor of the alleged victim - Responsible for recording of any alleged bullying incident using the method outlined in the school policy.